COVID-19 protests in the United Kingdom: February 2022

 On 7 February, while Labour leader Keir Starmer and his colleague David Lammy were leaving Parliament, they were ambushed by a group of anti-lockdown and anti-vaccine protesters who shouted abuse at Starmer including the words "traitor" and "Jimmy Savile"; the latter followed Prime Minister Boris Johnson's attempt in parliament (on 31 January) to falsely blame Starmer for the non-prosecution of serial sex offender Jimmy Savile when Starmer was Director of Public Prosecutions (DPP) in the Crown Prosecution Service (CPS).
 Two people, a man and a woman, were arrested after a traffic cone was thrown at police officers.
 Johnson tweeted that it was "absolutely disgraceful" and thanked the police for acting swiftly.

 Shayan Sardarizadeh for BBC Monitoring said that the protest was an attempt to recreate the Ottawa "freedom convoy" protests in the UK, and noted that the activists' references to Magna Carta indicated that the protesters were members of the sovereign citizen movement, which Tim Hume in Vice UK says "has become a key strand of the UK's anti-lockdown movement".
 Julian Smith, the former chief whip, and Simon Hoare were among Conservatives who called for Johnson to apologise.
 MP Kim Leadbeater and Brendan Cox, the sister and husband of murdered MP Jo Cox, warned against politicians lending credence to far-right conspiracy theories.
 The following day, a Downing Street source said that Johnson still would not apologise for the slur against Starmer.

 March

 Cancellation of COVID measures

 On 18 March 2022, UK Prime Minister Boris Johnson lifted most of the COVID measures after two years in place.

 Other

 Secondary school protests

-Protests at secondary schools have been conducted since the summer of 2021, particularly by artist Remeece performing his "Dont Tek Di Vaccine" rap song on a portable speaker to children as they leave from school from the day.
+Protests at secondary schools were conducted in the summer of 2021, particularly by artist Remeece performing his "Dont Tek Di Vaccine" rap song on a portable speaker to children as they left school for the day.
 These sparked Priti Patel to consider a ban which could be enforced by local councils.